 The other songs were Take Me (representing Disco and the recent years) and Can’t We Just Sit Down (And Talk It Over), maybe the weakest track of the album, like it was there just to highlight the remarkable vocal talents of the singer.

 Last track was I Feel Love, which had the mission to imagine the music of the future.
-Fusing techno to disco music, shattering the listener with the bassline, the synthesizer reverbs and the hypnotic pulsations, it created an incredibly fascinating beat.
+Fusing disco music with what soom will be called techno, shattering the listener with the bassline, the synthesizer reverbs and the hypnotic pulsations, it created an incredibly fascinating beat.